 Okay, we know, we know—we already addressed this.
 But this question crops up enough that we really want to hammer down this answer.
 Major billing experts agree that therapists should not bill one-on-one codes with other time-based procedures or constant attendance modalities that occur during the same 15-minute period.
 (No double-billing, y’all!)

 To be clear, that doesn’t preclude you from billing for both group therapy and individual therapy on the same day—so long as the group session is clearly distinct or independent from the individual services and you use modifier 59.
 (For more information, check out this modifier 59 post.)

-Hopefully, this post answered at least a few of your questions about one-on-one and group therapy services, but as we know, Medicare is complicated, and these are just the basics.
+Hopefully, this post answered at least a few of your questions about one-on-one services and group services, but as we know, Medicare is complicated, and these are just the basics.
 For more details, refer to our guides to the 8-minute rule, CPT codes, and Medicare.
 And if you’re new to billing altogether, take a look at our guide to private practice billing.